jblayter/SDM-Playbook/strategy/stakeholder-communication-strategy.md

 Hi [Product Manager],

-Following up on our roadmap discussion, here's the engineering perspective:
+I know you're juggling a lot of priorities right now, and I appreciate the time you've taken to work through this roadmap with us.
+Here's the engineering perspective, framed to help us both succeed:

 **Technical Feasibility:**
-- [Initiative A]: ✅ Feasible with current team, 6 weeks
+- [Initiative A]: ✅ Feasible with current team, 6 weeks - This aligns well with your Q3 goals
-- [Initiative B]: ⚠️ Requires additional headcount, 12 weeks
+- [Initiative B]: ⚠️ Requires additional headcount, 12 weeks - I understand this is important to you, let's discuss options
-- [Initiative C]: ❌ Not feasible without platform upgrades
+- [Initiative C]: ❌ Not feasible without platform upgrades - I know this is disappointing, here's what we can do instead

 **Dependencies & Risks:**
-- Cross-team dependency on [Team] for [specific need]
+- Cross-team dependency on [Team] for [specific need] - I'm working to minimize this impact
-- Technical debt that could impact delivery timeline
+- Technical debt that could impact delivery timeline - I want to be transparent about this risk
-- Resource constraints that may require prioritization
+- Resource constraints that may require prioritization - Let's work together to find the best path forward

 **Recommendations:**
-- Prioritize [Initiative A] for quick wins
+- Prioritize [Initiative A] for quick wins - This gives us both a strong start
-- Consider phasing [Initiative B] to manage risk
+- Consider phasing [Initiative B] to manage risk - I'm happy to explore creative approaches
-- Defer [Initiative C] until platform work is complete
+- Defer [Initiative C] until platform work is complete - Here's how we can make this work later

+I'm here to support your success.
+What questions do you have, and how can I help make this roadmap work for both of us?

 Next steps: [Specific actions and timeline]
 ```